Trondheim (Norway)

 Trondheim is a port town on the central Norwegian coast, located on a fjord at the mouth of River Nid.
 This was the first Norwegian capital, founded 1,000 years ago under the name Nidaros.

 In 2018, the cruise port had scheduled 93 ship calls with around 165,000 passengers.
-Port's ever largest cruise ship so far is MSC Meraviglia (max passenger 5400, crew 1400, length 315 m) that docked on May 17, 2018.
+The Port's ever largest cruise ship so far is MSC Meraviglia (max passenger 5400, crew 1400, length 315 m) docking on May 17th (2018).
 Port expansion projects include enlarging the ISPS zone's bus parking area and building a new bollard (short post for mooring lines).

 Trondheim cruise terminal